gokulapriyan10/gokulapriyan_k/README.md

 # Gokul's Portfolio

 Welcome to my portfolio!
-Here you'll find a collection of my projects, sample works, certificates, and achievements showcasing my skills and expertise in [Data Science].
+Here you'll find a collection of my projects, sample works, certificates, and achievements showcasing my skills and expertise in Data Science.

 ## 🚀 About Me